hyweljohnllewellyn/hywelme/_posts/2015-03-07-moving-wordpress-from-godaddy-to-digitalocean-part2.md

 ---
 ###Create the Site

-[In my previous post,]({% post_url 2015-03-05-moving-wordpress-from-godaddy-to-digitalocean-and-cloudflare-part1 %}) I described by I wanted to move my site from GoDaddy to DigitalOcean.
+[In my previous post,]({% post_url 2015-03-05-moving-wordpress-from-godaddy-to-digitalocean-and-cloudflare-part1 %}) I described why I wanted to move my site from GoDaddy to DigitalOcean.
 In this post I will describe how.

 The site I am moving is [operascool.org](http://operascool.org).